Fairness and Bias in Multimodal AI: A Survey

-In this section we review some \acrshort{lmm}s and \acrshort{llm}s and the fairness and bias challenges they have.
-Tables \ref{datamodels} and \ref{modeltable} summarize some relevant datasets and the models, respectively.
-All the 25 datasets identified have their challenges and by extension the 25 \acrshort{ai} models they are trained on.
+It is commonly agreed that \acrshort{ai} models learn much of their bias from the data they are trained on and many datasets, especially those for pretraining, are from the Internet, which contains a diverse spectrum of content \cite{wolfe2022american}.
+Tables \ref{datamodels} and \ref{table4} summarize some relevant datasets and the models beset by challenges of bias, respectively.
+All the 25 datasets identified have their challenges and by extension the 25 \acrshort{ai} models which train on them.
 Some of these challenges include stereotypes, porn, misogyny, racial, gender, religious, cultural, age, and demographic biases.
-It is commonly agreed \acrshort{ai} models learn much of their bias from the data they are trained on and many datasets, especially those for pretraining, are from the Internet, which contains a diverse spectrum of content \cite{wolfe2022american}.